fiberhood/MorphleLogic/test/README.md

 ### test003ycconfig.v

-This tests the configuration circuit by manually shifting in 3 bits at a time and listing the outputs
+This tests the configuration circuit by manually shifting in 3 bits at a time and listing the outputs.
+It adds a comment about which state the configuration is in after the 3 bits.

+A second configuration circuit is cascaded with the first in this test.
+Every time the first circuit has a valid configuration, the second one should have the previous valid configuration of the first circuit.